Nissen96/USB-HID-decoders/README.md

 (optionally mode 2 can be used to see movements in between clicks).

+### Tablet

+Visualizes pen drawing on tablet.

+**Modes**

+- 1: Show pen movement only on pen click
+- 2: Show all pen movements

+Animate drawing by setting `--speed [1-10]`.
+Pause/resume animation with `<SPACE>` and clear the screen with `c`.
+Quit at any time by pressing `q`.

+Color indicates drawing while holding pen button.
+Pen movement with no buttons held is colored gray (in mode 2).

 ## PCAP Extraction

 USB HID data can be extracted from a packet capture with `tshark`, the CLI of Wireshark.
 In Wireshark, the relevant data is stored in the field `usb.capdata` (Leftover Capture Data) or `usbhid.data` (HID Data).
 Extract with